A Correlated Random Coefficient Panel Model with Time-Varying Endogeneity: Conclusion

 \section{Conclusion}

-In this paper, we studied a correlated random coefficient panel model and relaxed the strict exogeneity condition imposed in the literature to allow for time-varying endogeneity.
-We proved identification of the average partial effect $\E(\mu_i)$.
-Moreover, we provided an estimator of $\E(\mu_i | \det(\dot{X}_i' \dot{X}_i) > \delta_0)$, showed its asymptotic normality and computed its asymptotic variance.
+This paper proved that in a correlated random coefficient panel model, the average partial effect $\E(\mu_i)$ is identified when the strict exogeneity condition standard in the literature is relaxed to allow for time-varying endogeneity.
+The approach imposes the existence of a control function to control for the dependence between the regressors and the time-varying disturbance with first-stage variables function of instruments and regressors.
+Within-group and between-group operations are then combined to disentangle the heterogeneous impact of the regressors from the time-varying disturbances.
+An estimator of $\E(\mu_i | \det(\dot{X}_i' \dot{X}_i) > \delta_0)$ can be naturally constructed from the identification argument: we showed its asymptotic normality and computed its asymptotic variance.

-We highlight two directions for future research.
-First, our estimation focuses on $\E(\mu| \delta)$, which depends on a constant $\delta_0$.
-However $\delta_0$ is arbitrarily fixed in the paper and we do not give directions on how to choose a value when implementing the estimator suggested in this paper.
-It would be of interest to follow \citeasnoun{gp12} and study the asymptotic properties of $\E(\mu_i | \det(\dot{X}_i' \dot{X}_i) > \delta_n)$ with $\delta_n \to 0$.
-This could give a sense of an optimal choice for $\delta_n$ as a function of the sample size $n$.
-Note that extending the asymptotic analysis of \citeasnoun{gp12} is nontrivial, as our estimation procedure includes an additional step with computation of nonparametric two-step series estimators.
+We highlight two directions for future research, following the contribution of \cite{gp12}.
+First, it would be of interest to relax the condition $T > d_x +1$: long enough panels might not be available to identify average partial effects in models with multiple covariates and heterogeneous impacts.
+A second direction for future work would address the dependence of the limit of the proposed estimator, $\E(\mu| \delta)$, on the constant $\delta_0$: $\delta_0$ is arbitrarily fixed and choosing a value when implementing the estimator can be an issue in practice.
+One could instead study the asymptotic properties of $\E(\mu_i | \det(\dot{X}_i' \dot{X}_i) > \delta_n)$ as $\delta_n \to 0$.

-The identification argument required $T > d_x +1$.
-This can be quite restrictive, and long enough panels might not be available to identify average partial effects in models with multiple covariates with random coefficients.
-A second direction for future work would be to relax this condition and obtain identification in the case $T = d_x +1$, as is done in \citeasnoun{gp12}.